-If you have citrus in your backyard or anywhere and you want abundant of fruits, it’s time to get them fertilized.
+If you have citrus in your backyard or anywhere and you want it to fruits, it’s time to get them fertilized.
 Yes, it’s time.
-I should have post this at the beginning of February but I was too busy… Okay, enough excuses.
+February is the month to do it.

 Citrus is your lemon tree, orange tree, lime tree, and kaffir lime tree or anything citrusy.
 It’s still a citrus tree although we do not eat the kaffir fruit, only it’s leaves.
 I used the kaffir fruit as a zest, yummy.
 Let’s get to it, it’s citrus fertilizing time!

 You must fertilize your citrus trees if you want to harvest the fruits.
 It should be fertilized during the growing seasons like spring and summer.
 You may fertilize during the dormant season like fall and winter but less frequently.
 Most likely once every two months.

 There’s one thing to remember, inspect your trees.
 If it looks like it might need to be fertilize put some on.
 If it looks lush and green hold on, on the fertilizer.
 You don’t want to harm your trees if it is already producing every year.

 What the citrus trees need to thrive

 Citrus trees need magnesium; it’s for photosynthesis it gives the tree their green leaves.
 Manganese is for growth.
 You want them strong and big.
 Boron powder for fruiting.
 Boron helps with flowering, blooming, and fruiting without it, it will grow green and lush but no fruits.
 Not to mention iron, copper, and zinc.
 They also love acid soil.
 Not so much but somewhat.